fuww/developer.fashionunited.com/zola-site/content/docs/typography-test.md

 ## Heading Hierarchy

-The heading hierarchy uses the Lora serif font for distinction and follows a consistent scale:
+The heading hierarchy uses the Inter sans-serif font with varying weights and follows a consistent scale:

 ### Third-Level Heading